 Or, you can buy a ready-made tent, which has its own types, ranging from sparse, budget-friendly shelters to pricey all-weather tents that can fit a family.
 The only downside to this is that you’ll have to do the heavy lifting, as tents are bulky and difficult to carry across long distances.

-Both buying and going the DIY route are good to have, but you’ll need to think about your overall plan and pack accordingly.
+Both buying and going the DIY route is good to have, but you’ll need to think about your overall plan and pack accordingly.

 What You’ll Need: